 - There are no roads, simply tracks.
 Transport is very important for buyers of our apples. - Modern agricultural techniques are needed.
 Need refrigeration and irrigation for agriculture and training for modern agriculture.
-Without these, youth will not want to stay in villages for agriculture, but want to leave for jobs in other sectors such as construction. - The cooperatives are simply not present. - There is no water - Increasing desertification and deforestation - The collective lands are not equally shared. - We need football fields - The hospital in Midelt was built but hasn't yet been opened. - There is no accessible financing to enable farmers to expand.
+Without these, youth will not want to stay in villages for agriculture, but want to leave for jobs in other sectors such as construction. - The cooperatives are simply not present. - There is no water - Increasing desertification and deforestation - The collective lands are not equally shared. - We need football fields. - The hospital was built but doesn't work. - There is no financing to enable farmers to expand. - •